4 Simple Ways To Turn Customers Into Brand Advocates This Festive Season

 It’s indeed the most beautiful time of the year.

-When walking down the street, you won’t help but notice the colorful decorations on display at the majority of stores.
+When walking down the street, you won’t help but notice the colourful decorations on display at the majority of stores.

 I bet that you have planned to decorate your home already.
 But have you realized one thing?
 That all these decorations are making other people money?